 - Securities from the Federal National Mortgage Association and the Government National Mortgage Association (Freddy Macs and Ginny Maes)

 How Fidelity reports covered and noncovered shares on Form 1099-B*

 In order to facilitate completing Form 8949 and/or Schedule D, your Form 1099-B presents information in an order similar to the 8949/Schedule D order.
-Form 1099-B also presents information in as many as five different sections: short-term covered, short-term noncovered, long-term covered, long-term noncovered, and a section for transactions whose basis is not reported the IRS and whose term is unknown, and a new section called Section 1256 Option Contracts.
+Form 1099-B also presents information in as many as six different sections: short-term covered, short-term noncovered, long-term covered, long-term noncovered, a section for transactions whose basis is not reported to the IRS and whose term is unknown, and a new section called Section 1256 Option Contracts.

 For every transaction reported on the 1099-B (whether concerning a covered or noncovered security), Fidelity reports the following information to the IRS:

 - Description of Property, Stock or Other Symbol (1a)